-Apprentices must be high school seniors; college freshmen, sophomores, or juniors; and be 18 years of age by June 7, 2020.
-They must be available to work 15 hours weekdays from June 7 - August 29, 2020 at a branch library or the Central Library; must attend meetings and master classes at the Central Library; and go on field trips to special libraries.
+Apprentices must be high school seniors; college freshmen, sophomores, or juniors; and be 18 years of age by June 6, 2021.
+They must be available to work online 10 hours weekdays from June 6 - August 28, 2021, must attend remote meetings and master classes, and go on virtual field trips to special libraries.
 All activities are mandatory and will occur at various times during the day.
-Apprentices must regularly check their email and must not have any other obligations during the summer such as a summer bridge program, summer school, or other work commitments, etc.

 How to Become an Apprentice?

 - If you meet the requirements, you will be invited for an interview.

 - If you are selected as an apprentice, you’re ready to begin DAIA on June 6, 2021.